This is the multi-page printable view of this section. Click here to print.

 • Dependency Name and Version - The name and version of the dependencies your project or package relies on.

-• Type - If a dependency is directly imported as part of a package it will be of type “Direct”.
-If a dependency is imported through the import of one or more direct dependencies then the dependency will be of type “Transitive”.
+• Type - If a dependency is directly imported as part of a package, it is of type Direct.
+If a dependency is imported through the import of one or more direct dependencies, it is of type Transitive.

 • Dependent Packages - In the context of a project, dependent packages are the number of packages created by the project that rely on your package.